glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

 - remoteproc2 and remoteproc3 are the TI TMS320C66x DSPs
 - remoteproc4 through remoteproc7 are our good old friends, the programmable real-time units (PRUs).

+You may notice that the EVEs are not represented here.
+It looks like the EVEs do not have a userspace interface, and peeling apart the demo TIDL applications that use the EVEs (see below) reveals that EVEs are accessed through `/dev/mem`.
+The only way to know how to program the EVEs directly is to know their memory space and to perform memory-mapped I/O directly into EVE registers and buffers.
+Details on how to do this are likely locked away under NDA.

 [BeagleBone PRU page]: {filename}beaglebone-pru.md